 The following are some tips for supporting your teenager throughout treatment.

 - Foster positive self-esteem.
-Avoid commenting on your teen's body or physical appearance.
+Avoid commenting on your teen’s body or physical appearance.
 Instead, foster positive self-esteem by respecting their accomplishments and supporting their goals.
 Listen when your teen speaks.
-Look for positive qualities in your teenager, such as their curiosity or sense of humor.
+Look for positive qualities in your teenager, such as their curiosity or a sense of humor.
 Remind your child that your love and acceptance are unconditional—not based on their weight or appearance.

 - Set a good example.
 Don’t just tell your teenager to “eat healthier” or “gain weight.”
 Instead, set a good example by preparing nutrient-dense foods, helping them eat foods that they feel safe eating, and eating a balanced diet yourself.
 On the same note, avoid commenting on other people’s weight.
 Don’t make or allow hurtful comments or jokes based on people’s physical characteristics or body shape.